 Some days, I could not make myself write at all.

 Lack of habit.

 I was transitioning from my business to being a full-time writer and everything felt new, strange, and just not right.
 As I’ve written in past posts, I thought it would feel so natural to write full time.
 It’s what I’ve been wanting to do for so long.
 But as with so many momentous transitions, it did not feel natural.
-Even a transition that I wanted so badly took me a good four to five months to get the hang of it.
+Even a transition that I wanted so badly took me a good four months to get the hang of it.